viktorteren/Seto/README.md

 1) The parser for .ts files allow only the syntax with integers: the places and labels have to start from 0 and the maximum value have to corrspond to the number of places/labels - 1 (any index can be skipped).
 2) There is any check on .ts inputs.
-3) SMS written with .g extension have the places with their own nomenclature therefore the composition of SMs could have redundant places.

 Known issues
 ------------------